ZinoChan/simple_shell/README.md

 this lign will be deleted

-Include all authors of a project.
-Optionally include an email address .
+The authors of the project:

 ### Authors
 - ZinoChan
 - emaoumaima